 4.2.
 Article

-Length: A manuscript, including the abstract (about 150-words), figures, tables, and the reference section, should not exceed 15 pages.
+Length: A manuscript, including the abstract (about 150 words), figures, tables, and the reference section, should not exceed 15 pages.
 Submissions exceeding this limit may not be accepted for review except if permission is granted by RJE Chief Editor.
 Authors should keep tables and figures to a minimum.

 Style: For referencing style, authors must follow guidelines in the latest edition of the American Psychological Association (APA) guidelines (http://www.apa.org) and paginate all text at the centre bottom of each page.
-Examples of APA Bibliography:

-Abstract and keywords: All manuscripts must include abstracts and key words (of not more than 5 words) at the beginning of the article.
+Abstract and keywords: All manuscripts must include abstracts and keywords (of not more than 5 words) at the beginning of the article.
 Abstracts describing the essence of the manuscript must be about 150 words.
 Abstracts in both French and English languages are encouraged.

-1. Editorial considerationsThe RJE will accept articles that will have been recommended by the peer reviewer for publication, and are for that reason of acceptable academic writing standard.
-Thus, prior to any publication, RJE recommends a thorough check of mistakes that distort in-depth and overall quality of the article, which may include:
+The RJE accepts articles that have been recommended by the peer reviewer for publication and are for that reason an acceptable academic writing standard.
+Thus, before any publication, RJE recommends a thorough check of mistakes that distort the in-depth and overall quality of the article, which may include:

-5.1 Punctuations, referencing and quotations
+5.1 Punctuations, quotations, and referencing

 5.2 Words style and usage

-• Ensure accuracy and appropriate use of words, tenses and sentences.
-Paying particular attention to subjects, nouns and verb agreements.
+• Ensure accuracy and appropriate use of words, tenses, and sentences.
+Paying particular attention to subjects, nouns, and verb agreements.

 • Avoid colloquial or/and slang phrases that may dilute the academic tone of the article.